sakana28/MA_notebook/about Model.md

 #### Numerical implementation
 Based on these models, algorithms and Octave script code for numerical implementation of simulated vibration signals have been proposed in the work of G. D'Elia.
 (Step-by-step) Figure ( ) demonstrates the procedure for generating vibration signals from localized faults, while Figure ( ) depicts the same process for distributed faults, according to the proposed algorithms.

-根据Ho and Randall [6]，model the bearing fault vibrations as a series of impulse responses of a single-degree-of-freedom(SDOF)system, where the timing between the impulses has a random component simulating the slippery effect. 在该数值实现中采用了这一模型。
+As proposed by Ho and Randall [6], the vibration signal from a localized bearing fault can be modeled as a series of impulse responses of a single-degree-of-freedom (SDOF) system.
+The timing between impulses has a random component to simulate the slippery effect.
+This model was adopted in G. D'Elia's work.()

 Local fault 的振动信号模型数值实现有以下可由用户定义的参数：
 - Speed profile